Phentermine Helps with Weight Loss but Should you Use it?

 Let’s go back to the weight loss aspect for a minute.

-Remember when I said that Phentermine can help you lose weight?
+Remember when I said that Phentermine could help you lose weight?

 Well, that much is true, but what I didn’t tell you is what type of weight you will lose.